michellegcorrea/starbugs_cucumber/README.md

 ## 🤘 Sobre

-Repositório do projeto de testes automatizados do sistema Startbugs, construído no curso Cucumber eXperience!
+Repositório do projeto de testes automatizados do sistema Startbugs, construído no curso BDD eXperience!

 ## 💻 Tecnologias
 - Ruby